Skip to content

 Mental illness relates to a specific diagnosed condition that affects a person’s cognitive, emotional or social abilities, inhibiting their ability to engage into normal day-to-day functioning.
 Examples include:

-- Eating disorders – The main eating disorders are anorexia nervosa, bulimia nervosa and binge eating disorder.
+• Eating disorders – The main eating disorders are anorexia nervosa, bulimia nervosa and binge eating disorder.
 Eating disorders often reflect a complex relationship between weight, body image and food.
-You can find out more about different types of eating disorders here.

 Mental health challenge: These are life stressors that negatively impact or challenge our mental health, and which would not be diagnosed as a mental illness.
 These impacts may include the natural ups and downs we can all experience in response to stressful life events such as financial pressures, career changes, relationship breakdowns or other significant life events.